 In 2007, Julian was instrumental in bringing the Stanley Kubrick Archive to UAL with the generous support of the Kubrick family and Warner Bros and, commenced a connected research project on the Vietnam War - bringing together the archives of photojournalist Phillip Jones-Griffiths, the Cold War investigative journalism of Phillip Knightley and the production materials for Kubrick's Vietnam war film 'Full Metal Jacket'.

-In 2011, Julian joined Falmouth University as Head of Media overseeing the launch of Falmouth's picture agency 'Cartel Photos' (in partnership with Panos Pictures & Rex Features (London & Los Angeles), establishing 'The Julia Cooper Prize for Marine & Natural History Photography' and founding 'Falmouth Press'.
+In 2011, Julian joined Falmouth University as Head of Media overseeing the launch of Falmouth's picture agency 'Cartel Photos' (in partnership with Panos Pictures & Rex Features (London & Los Angeles), establishing 'The Julia Cooper Prize for Marine & Natural History Photography' and founding with colleagues 'Falmouth Press'.

 Currently Julian is a Company Director at Impressions Gallery Bradford, a nominator for Prix Pictet Photography Prize, and External Examiner in Photography & film in UK universities.
 Julian is also proud to sit on the Advisory Board of the Rory Peck Trust - the only organisation dedicated to the support, welfare and safety of freelance newsgatheres around the world.

 Julian is Co-director of the Visible Institute at Kingston School of Art.